brainglobe/brainglobe-space/README.md

 ![Projection illustrations](/docs/img/projections.png)

-## Contributing
+## Seeking help or contributing

-Contributions are very welcome.
-Please see the [developers guide](https://brainglobe.info/developers/index.html).
+We are always happy to help users of our tools, and welcome any contributions.
+If you would like to get in contact with us for any reason, please see the [contact page of our website](https://brainglobe.info/contact.html).

 ## Citation